 For added ice performance, there will be a semi-thick layer of InternaShield insulation.
 This interior not only helps prolong ice life but also provides an added protective barrier against bumps and scrapes.

 For additional storage, Kysek has become pretty creative.
-Obviously you have the large top-access pocket.
+You have a large top-access pocket.
 But in addition to this, you will find a front-access zippered pocket.
 This is a good spot to place items that you don’t want to throw in with your ice and beer (cell phone, wallet, etc.)

-There are also some places that you can easily hang items from.
-You will find an adjustable front flex rope in addition to latch guard buckles on the sides.
+There are also some places where you can easily hang items from.
+You will find an adjustable front flex rope, also, to latch guard buckles on the sides.
 These mounting points can come in quite handy when hiking as they help to secure your items from accidentally dropping to the ground.

 Kysek Soft Cooler Ice Life